A Functional Medicine Approach To Mal de Debarquement Syndrome

 If You're Suffering With Mal de Debarquement Syndrome (MdDS)...

-that persistent rocking, swaying, or floating sensation isn’t “in your head.”
+That persistent rocking, swaying, or floating sensation is not “in your head.”

 It reflects a neurological pattern — and neurological patterns can change.